FACT-Finder-Web-Components/documentation/markdown/en/documentation/tracking-with-js.md

 **INFO**

-For more technical information about this class or to get type completion support in many IDEs take a look at our [ff-core.d.ts](https://github.com/FACT-Finder-Web-Components/ff-web-components/blob/master/dist/ff-core.d.ts) at [Github](https://github.com/FACT-Finder-Web-Components).
+For more technical information about this class or to get code completion support in many IDEs take a look at our [ff-core.d.ts](https://github.com/FACT-Finder-Web-Components/ff-web-components/blob/master/dist/ff-core.d.ts) at [Github](https://github.com/FACT-Finder-Web-Components).

 ### Retrieving necessary information
-Some information is provided by Web Components and or FACT-Finder.
+Some information is provided by Web Components and/or FACT-Finder.

 #### sid